jcraigk/storykey/README.md

 * Includes version slug to ensure accurate decoding
 * Uses a repeating English grammar to aid in mnemonics
 * Uses a lexicon curated for mental visualization
-* Avoids word repetition
+* Avoids token repetition
 * Provides interactive command-line recovery

-Each token of the story (word or compound) encodes 10 bits.
+Each token of the story, which may be a single word or short compound phrase, encodes 10 bits.
 The checksum length is variable based on the input size and space available in the last two tokens after accounting for a 4-bit footer.
 Here are a few example key sizes along with their respective story and checksum sizes.

 | Key bits | Story tokens | Checksum bits |
 |----------|--------------|---------------|